 If you are over the age of 60 and you are a resident of Southend-on-Sea, you may be eligible for Sheltered Housing.

 Consideration is given to:

 - Lower age people with specific support or medical need

 - Elderly owner occupiers

 - Former residents of Southend Borough

-You can contact the Housing Options team at Southend Council.
+You can contact the Housing Options team at Southend-on-Sea Borough Council.